of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 4.1: Committees

-The Board, by resolution adopted by a majority of the entire Board, may designate from among its Members an Executive Committee and other standing committees, each consisting of three (3) or more Directors.
-The Executive Committee may install committees for certain tasks; committee Members are nominated by the Executive Committee; the term of office of committee Members is normally four (4) years with the option of reappointment for one additional term.
+The Board, by resolution adopted by a majority of the entire Board, may designate from among its Members any standing committees, each consisting of three (3) or more Directors, for certain tasks; committee Members are nominated by the Board; the term of office of committee Members is normally four (4) years with the option of reappointment for one additional term; however committee Members can be appointed to additional terms as needed and desired by the Board.

 Section 4.2: Election Committee

-The Executive Committee shall appoint an Election Committee Consisting of two Members, these persons being retiring Executive Committee Members who are not standing for re-election to the Executive Committee, or Members of the Corporation, recruited for this purpose.
+The Board may appoint an Election Committee consisting of two Members, these persons being retiring Directors who are not standing for re-election to the Board, or Members of the Corporation, recruited for this purpose.
 The Election Committee is elected for one (1) year.

-- The Election Committee shall call for nominations to be submitted for the Executive Committee positions, identify additional candidates and report to the Executive Committee.
+- The Election Committee shall call for nominations to be submitted for the Director positions, identify additional candidates and report to the Board.

-- Elections for the Executive Committee will normally take place every two (2) years so that there is continuity in the Committee.
+- Elections for the Board will normally take place every two (2) years so that there is continuity on the Board.

-- The election will precede that year's General Member Meeting so that the newly elected Committee Members will form part of the Committee officiating at that meeting.
+- The election will precede that year's General Member Meeting so that the newly elected Board Members will form part of the Board officiating at that meeting.

-- The election of the Executive Committee will be conducted by mail (whether by paper or electronic media).
+- The election of the Board will be conducted by mail (whether by paper or electronic media).

 - The Election Committee will communicate to the Members the procedures for all such votes (deadline for voting, recipient of votes, person(s) who will count the votes, and procedure of announcing the result of voting).